cold-storage/hipq/README.md

 10:40               |        7

 Alternatively you can configure a queue to sort first by priority then by scheduled time.
-This is a bit risky because higher priority jobs can starve out the lower priority ones and they may never run.
+Either way there is a risk that higher priority jobs will starve out lower priority jobs.

 For example, lets say you have a throttle limit of ten jobs.
 That means only ten jobs will ever run at a given time.
 If you always have ten or more priority one jobs in your queue, any jobs with priority two or lower will never run.

-### Throttling

-Each queue can have a concurrency limit.
-The default is unlimited.
-If the concurrency limit is 10, no more than 10 jobs will run at a time.

-Each job type can have concurrency or throttle factor that attempts to guage the amount of effort requred by some external system to run the job.
-So if your concurrency limit for a given queue is 10 you can run 10 jobs at at time.
-But if your jobs have a concurrency factor of 2 that means they are equal to two normal jobs and you can only run 5 of them at a time.

 ### Time Windowing